- Sydney, Kangaroo Island, Red Centre, Top End and Great Barrier Reef: Five of the country's iconic sites in one trip

 Sydney - Adelaide

-Flight to Adelaide, capital of South Australia.
+Today you will fly to Adelaide, the capital of South Australia, where you will be staying for the next two nights.
 It's the only metropolis in the country that does not have glittering skyscrapers, which is probably what makes it so charming and authentic.
 It has an 'urban-meets-countryside' feel that makes it a great place to live.
-Enjoy the local food and the quality of the surrounding vineyards.
+Enjoy the local food and the quality of the surrounding vineyards, as well as South Australia Museum (home to one of the largest Aboriginal collections), Rundle Mall and Chinatown.
+Stay overnight in a comfortable hotel close to historical monuments, museums and the botanical gardens.

 Kangaroo Island - Adelaide